How to Install ImageMagick on Debian 12, 11 or 10

 sudo apt install imagemagick

 And that’s it!
-The following section will cover compiling ImageMagick if you are looking for alternative installation methods.
+If you are looking for alternative installation methods, the following section will cover compiling ImageMagick.

-If you prefer an alternative installation method, you can opt for cloning the ImageMagick GIT repository and compiling the application.
+If you prefer an alternative installation method, you can clone the ImageMagick GIT repository and compile the application.
 However, this method is more advanced and may not be suitable for the average user.
 If you want to utilize the source version and access the latest or a specific older release, follow the steps below.

 Before using the alternative installation method, ensure you have Git installed on your system.
 Check by entering this command in the terminal: